Wish to have a rooftop solar power plant in or around Hyderabad?

 - Cost-effective – Rooftop solar power has a levelised cost of Rs.
 4.5-5/kWh (or less), considerably lower than diesel power at Rs.
 18/kWh (or more).
 Additionally, your energy cost is now fixed for the next 25 years, unlike diesel power which keeps increasing

 - Grid power tariff is about Rs.
 6.5-7.4for Industrial and Commercial consumers in Hyderabad.
 If penalties are imposed for excess consumption the effective tariff is even higher.
 Rooftop solar power may be cheaper than even grid power, but this varies on a case-to-case basis

-- Reliable – A solar power plant has no moving parts, ensuring reliable power over 25 years
+- Reliable – A rooftop solar power plant has no moving parts, ensuring reliable power over 25 years

 - Minimal maintenance – A solar plant requires very little maintenance from the energy consumer

 - Cleaning the solar panels once in every 3 months is recommended to ensure that sunlight is not blocked from reaching the solar cells.
-More frequent cleaning may be required if your plant is located in a very dusty environment
+More frequent cleaning may be required if your plant is located in a very dusty environment in Bengaluru

 - Flexible configurations – Solar panels can be installed on different kinds of roofs, including parking lot roofs, as long as the structure/mounting points can bear the weight of the panels.
 They are also highly scalable, with rooftop plants ranging in capacity from less than 1 kW to more than 1 MW